 Drive organic growth of existing facilities.
 We seek to increase revenue at our facilities by providing a broader range of services to new and existing patients and clients.
 In addition, management intends to increase bed counts in our existing facilities.
-We added 302 beds to existing facilities during the year ended December 31, 2023 and expect to add more than 400 beds to existing facilities for the year ending December 31, 2024.
+We added 312 beds to existing facilities during the year ended December 31, 2024.